 The time wasted looking for information has a tremendous domino effect: not only do employees get frustrated, but they also have a lower productivity and feel disconnected to the business.

 At the end of the day, if you’re not able to provide your employees with the information they need at the right time, you may end up with lower employee engagement.

-2. Relevancy at the Heart of Content Distribution
+2. Adequate Content Distribution

 In most businesses, HR and communication teams create materials for their employees such as newsletters, onboarding materials or surveys while marketing teams produce educational and engaging content such as videos, infographics, success stories, quizzes or eBooks to reach their target audience and increase brand awareness.

 Instead of excluding marketing materials from the content they share with employees, they are merging internal and external communications.
 In other words, they don’t build their content distribution based on their audiences (internal vs external stakeholders).
 Instead, they have a global, holistic approach where they distribute content based on their audiences’ needs.

 As a consequence, they may share across the organization marketing materials that are informative, helpful, and most importantly relevant for employees, even though this content was created for external audiences in the first place.

 3. Mobile-First Employee Communication